szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - All ogre mages regenerate health by 1 HP per round.
 Might increase difficulty somewhat, especially if they use magical protections.
 - Their race is now set to demonic, because they are fiends and not ogres.
 So any effect that targets "demonic" will affect them too.
 I might refine this classification in the future.
-- And just for hoots, because they slumber around more slowly than molasses, their movement rate was increased by 2.
+- And just for hoots, because they slumber around slower than molasses, their movement rate was increased by 2.

 ### Make drow's magic resistance lower (configurable) (3150) (IWDEE BGEE BG2EE EET)